From Retail to Building zkTLS Applications: My Unconventional Journey in Tech

 The Hacker House Days

-The Hyderabad hacker house deserves its own story.
-Picture this: a bunch of developers, designers, and dreamers under one roof, building the future of data verification.
-But it wasn't all code and commits - we were living the true Silicon Valley startup life, just with more biryani.
+The Hyderabad hacker house needs its own story.
+Imagine this: a bunch of developers, designers, and dreamers living under one roof, building the future of data verification.
+It was not just code and commits.
+We were living the proper Silicon Valley startup life, just with more biryani details.

-We'd code during the day, but nights?
+We would code during the day, but nights?
 Those were for adventures.
 We explored every pub in Hyderabad (for research purposes, obviously 😉).
-There was this one time after a late-night movie, someone suggested, "Hey, what if we went to the airport?"
-Next thing you know, we're at the 24/7 airport lounge at 3 AM, having impromptu architecture discussions over drinks.
+There was this one time after a late-night movie, someone said, "Hey, let's go to the airport?"
+Next thing you know, we are at the 24/7 airport lounge at 3 AM, discussing architecture over drinks.
 Those are the moments you can't plan.

-The hacker house became more than just an office - it was our playground, our think tank, and sometimes our therapy couch.
-We'd solve our toughest technical problems during midnight snack runs to Maggi Point, debate product decisions over chai at Nimrah Cafe, and somehow our best ideas always came after someone said "just one more drink."
+The hacker house became more than just an office.
+It was our playground, our think tank, and sometimes our therapy couch.
+We would solve our toughest technical problems during midnight snack runs to Maggi Point, debate product decisions over chai at Nimrah Cafe, and somehow our best ideas always came after someone said "just one more drink."

 Those early demo days were something else.
-We'd be fixing bugs minutes before presentations, running through the office like caffeinated ninjas, but somehow always pulling it off.
-One time, we pushed a critical update literally as people were walking into the room - the kind of stuff that would give any sane developer a heart attack.
-But that's startup life for you - chaotic, exciting, and somehow it all works out.
+We would be fixing bugs minutes before presentations, running through the office like crazy, but somehow always pulling it off.
+One time, we pushed a critical update literally as people were entering the room.
+The kind of stuff that gives developers a heart attack.
+But that is startup life.
+Chaotic, exciting, and somehow it always works out.

-Looking back, those intense moments built more than just code - they built unbreakable bonds.
-We weren't just colleagues grinding out features; we were a family of misfits, building something we believed in, and having the time of our lives doing it.
+Looking back, those intense moments built more than just code.
+They built really strong bonds.
+We were not just colleagues grinding out features; we were like family, building something we believed in, and having the time of our lives doing it.

 More Than Just Colleagues

-Reclaim holds a special place in my heart for reasons that go far beyond the product we're building.
-When my father passed away in a terrible car accident last year, I was completely devastated.
+Reclaim holds a special place in my heart for reasons that go far beyond the product.
+When my father passed away in a terrible car accident last year, I was fully broken.
 The trauma hit me hard, and I lost all motivation.
 Getting out of bed, let alone writing code, felt impossible.

 What happened next showed me the true character of this team.
-My colleagues didn't just send the standard "take all the time you need" messages - they actively stepped in to help.
+My colleagues didn't just send the standard "take care" messages.
+They actively stepped in to help.
 My boss personally checked in daily, and when he learned about the sudden financial burden, he didn't hesitate to offer support from his own pocket.
-No paperwork, no corporate red tape - just genuine human care.
+No paperwork, nothing.
+Just genuine human care.

-For weeks, team members took over my responsibilities without complaint.
-They shielded me from work pressures while I tried to find my footing again.
+For weeks, team members took over my work without complaint.
+They shielded me from pressures while I tried to recover.
 There were days when a simple message from a colleague was the only thing that got me to open my laptop.

-That's when I realized Reclaim isn't just the place where I work - it's a community of people who genuinely care for each other.
-The code we write together is important, but it's these moments of profound humanity that truly define us.
-It took months for me to get back on track, but their unwavering support made recovery possible.
+That is when I realized Reclaim is not just a workplace.
+It is a community of people who genuinely care for each other.
+The code we write is important, but these moments of humanity define us.
+It took months for me to get back on track, but their full support made recovery possible.

-This kind of culture can't be manufactured or written into company values - it emerges from the character of the people involved.
-And I'm profoundly grateful to be part of it.
+This kind of culture can't be manufactured.
+It comes from the people.
+And I am really grateful to be part of it.

 The Empathy Thing

-You know what's funny?
-The most valuable skill I've learned isn't technical at all - it's empathy.
-Not the fluffy kind you read about in LinkedIn posts, but the practical kind:
+You know what is funny?
+The most valuable skill I have learned is not technical at all, it is empathy.
+Not the fake kind you read on LinkedIn, but the real practical kind.

 - Understanding why a junior dev is struggling with that PR